Comparative cooperative law, made usable

 What Co-op Atlas is

-A system for recurring cooperative law questions.
+Built for recurring legal questions.

 How it works